etianen/logot/docs/integrations/index.rst

 Integrations with 3rd-party logging frameworks extend :meth:`Logot.capturing`, allowing you to :doc:`capture logs </log-capturing>` using your framework of choice. 💪

+Learn about supported 3rd-party logging frameworks:

 .. toctree::
    :maxdepth: 1
-   :glob:

 .. seealso::

    See :doc:`/log-capturing` usage guide.

-   See :class:`Capturer` API reference for integrating with additional logging frameworks.
+   See :class:`Capturer` API reference for integrating with 3rd-party logging frameworks.